Skip to main content

 Adapters

-The NautilusTrader design allows for integrating data providers and/or trading venues through adapter implementations, these can be found in the top level adapters subpackage.
+The NautilusTrader design allows for integrating data providers and/or trading venues through adapter implementations.
+The Adapters guide covers requirements and best practices for developing new integration adapters for the platform.

 note